 Stingers, if present, should be removed as quickly as possible.
 Suggested methods include scraping with a thin dull edge (eg, edge of a credit card, dull side of a scalpel, thin table knife).

-Pain, burning, and itching can be reduced by placing an ice cube wrapped in a cloth over the sting as soon as possible and giving oral H1 blockers, NSAIDs, or both.
-Other possibly effective local measures include antihistamine lotion (eg, with diphenhydramine or tripelennamine), lidocaine patches, eutectic mixture of local anesthetic cream, intradermal injection of 1% lidocaine (with or without 1:100,000 epinephrine), and mid-potency corticosteroid creams or ointments (eg, triamcinolone 0.1%).
+Pain, burning, and itching can be reduced by placing an ice cube wrapped in a cloth over the sting as soon as possible and giving oral H1 blockers, nonsteroidal anti-inflammatory drugs (NSAIDs), or both.
+Other possibly effective local measures include topical lotions, lidocaine patches, eutectic mixture of local anesthetic cream, intradermal injection of 1% lidocaine (with or without 1:100,000 epinephrine), and mid-potency corticosteroid creams or ointments (eg, triamcinolone 0.1%).
 Most folk remedies (eg, application of meat tenderizer) are of limited effectiveness.

 Allergic reactions are treated with IV antihistamines; anaphylaxis Treatment Anaphylaxis is an acute, potentially life-threatening, IgE-mediated allergic reaction that occurs in previously sensitized people when they are reexposed to the sensitizing antigen.
 Symptoms... read more is treated with parenteral epinephrine and IV fluids and vasopressors if necessary.

 People with known hypersensitivity to stings should carry a kit containing a prefilled syringe of epinephrine.
 They should use it as soon as possible after a sting and seek medical care immediately.
 People who have a history of anaphylaxis or a known allergy to insect bites should wear identification such as an alert bracelet.